‘Ronaldo would be proud of Benzema's goal’ – Twitter gushes over Real Madrid star’s wonderstrike | Goal.com

 ‘Ronaldo would be proud of Benzema's goal’ – Twitter gushes over Real Madrid star’s wonderstrike

-Karim Benzema’s stunning strike in Real Madrid’s Champions League semi-final clash against Chelsea has shut down social media.
+Karim Benzema’s stunning strike in Real Madrid’s Champions League semi-final clash against Chelsea has social media abuzz.

-Christian Pulisic had given the English Premier League side a 14th minute lead at the Estadio Alfredo di Stefano after benefitting from an assist from Antonio Ruediger.
+Christian Pulisic had given the English Premier League side a 14th-minute lead at the Estadio Alfredo di Stefano after benefitting from an assist from Antonio Rudiger.

 However, it was Benzema’s equaliser 15 minutes later that got football fans across the world talking.